-He is a member of the Hawaii State Bar Association, American Bar Association, U.S. Federal Court of Claims, Association of Trial Lawyers of America, and Hastings Institute of Trial Advocacy.
+He is a member of the Hawaii State Bar Association, American Bar Association, and the U.S. Federal Court of Claims.

 Serving on the Legislative Action Committee of the Community Associations Institute, Porter advocates state legislation that favorably impacts local condominium and community associations.
 He also shares his wealth of knowledge at educational seminars in Hawaii.
-As a board member of the Condo Council of Maui, he educates condominium owners and association directors on changing community laws by coordinating speaking engagements.
+As a board member of the Condo Council of Maui, he educates condominium owners and association directors on changing community laws by coordinating speaking engagements, and presenting at seminars.

 Based on the recommendations from the legal community, the respected legal source Martindale-Hubbell awarded Porter a “BV distinguished” rating for his exceptional ethical standards and legal abilities.
-For the second consecutive year, his work in real estate litigation was also recognized by his peers in the 23rd edition of “The Best Lawyers in America.”
+For the third (2016 – 2018) consecutive year, his work in real estate litigation was also recognized by his peers in the 23rd edition of “The Best Lawyers in America.”